serpent-os/onboarding/README.md

 ## Description

-Onboarding documentation and initial clone script for the Serpent OS tooling.
+Onboarding documentation and convenience scripts for cloning/building/pulling/pushing the Serpent OS tooling.

 For a general overview of the goals of Serpent OS and how to get in touch, see our [website](https://serpentos.com).